 7. Seizures and Epilepsy

-Seizures typically occur after a penetrating TBI, such as a gunshot wound to the head.
+Seizures typically happen after a penetrating TBI, such as a gunshot wound to the head.

-They also usually follow a TBI that causes a hematoma, i.e. bleeding in the brain.
+They can also follow a TBI that causes bleeding in the brain.

-Seizures are caused by a sudden surge of electrical activity in the brain.
+Seizures occur after a sudden surge of electrical activity in the brain.

-When you experience multiple seizures after a brain injury on a regular basis, this is considered post-traumatic epilepsy.
+When you experience multiple seizures after a brain injury, doctors consider this post-traumatic epilepsy.

 8. Cognitive Deficits

-One of the major long-term TBI side effects are the cognitive issues it causes.
+One of the major long-term TBI side effects is the cognitive issues it causes.
 These include: